2023-12-27 11:22:00

 ⋙ In Pompeii, thirteen terracotta figurines linked to the ancient cult of the goddess Cybele unearthed by archaeologists

 The twenty-ninth engraving is also very interesting since it does not correspond to any celestial model.
-Experts believe it could be a depiction of a supernova, a transient phenomenon that in ancient times appeared suddenly in the night sky for days or months, before fading and disappearing.
+Experts believe it might be a depiction of a supernova, a transient phenomenon that in ancient times appeared suddenly in the night sky for days or months, before fading and disappearing.

-If this is indeed the case, scientists suggest that spotting the focal point in the night sky, correlating with the twenty-ninth etching, could potentially reveal a black hole left behind by the supernova explosion.
+If this is indeed the case, scientists suggest that spotting the focal point in the night sky, correlating with the twenty-ninth etching, might potentially reveal a black hole left behind by the supernova explosion.

 On the same topic :